What should people know about Anaphylaxis?

 People with allergies or asthma have a high possibility of going into shock when triggered.

 Anaphylaxis can occur anytime and anywhere, that is why people must be cautious.
 People who have a history of Anaphylaxis and even those who haven’t must take note of these precautions.

 - Wear a medical necklace.
-This can act as a guide of the substances a person is allergic to.
+This can act as a guide to the substances a person is allergic to.

 - Always carry needed medicines.
-For people who have conditions that are of high risk of an attack should always carry at least 2 shots with them all the time.
+People who have conditions that are of the high risk of an attack should always carry at least 2 shots with them all the time.
 Take note of the expiration date of the shots, these normally have a shelf life of 12 months.